New math is ruining education. Or at least this is what we keep hearing people (like parents, the media, and politicians) say.

 And more importantly, my student could explain how the strategy he used worked, while the engineer parent couldn’t explain the purpose for each of the steps he used.

 The strategy this student used was Lattice Multiplication.
-You can learn more about it in our post: Multiplication Strategies That Work.
+You can learn more about it in our post: Conquer Math With These Multiplication Strategies.

 It’s doesn’t make sense to me